Guides

 4. Flexibility: WebTransport supports both reliable and unreliable transport protocols.
 This versatility facilitates diverse real-time communication patterns like voice/video calling, messaging, and collaborative document editing.

-5. Security: WebTransport use modern security mechanisms like Transport Layer Security (TLS) to encrypt the data exchanged between the client and serve.
+5. Security: WebTransport use modern security mechanisms like Transport Layer Security (TLS) to encrypt the data exchanged between the client and server.
 This makes it a reliable choice for applications that handle sensitive user data.

 Are there any risks associated with WebTransport?